z3tt/BiB-population-pyramids/README.md

 * *The script [`src/bib-pyramid-functions.R`](https://github.com/z3tt/BiB-population-pyramids/blob/main/src/bib-pyramid-functions.R) contains the functions to create the pyramids.
 The functions are **nested**: The main function is `draw_set_pyramids()` (or `draw_set_pyramids_2()`) which creates the pyramids using the function `draw_pyramid()` and then assembles them into an overall layout.
 The function `draw_pyramid()` in turn uses the function `draw_pyramid_side()` to create the left and right halves of the pyramid.
 The function `draw_all_pyramids()` is used to save the graphics in different formats and to simulate colour blindness.
 In addition, the script holds a helper function called `every_nth()` as well as a specially designed `{ggplot2}` theme for the pyramids called `theme_bib()`.*

-* *The theme uses two fonts, Iosevka Slab and BundesSans Web.
-Both fonts must be installed locally on the system; the former is available as an open-source project at [github.com/be5invis/Iosevka](https://github.com/be5invis/Iosevka).
-However, the BundesSans font is not freely available and may have to be exchanged for another font installed on the system.*
+* *The theme uses two typefaces, Iosevka Slab and BundesSans Web.
+Both typefaces must be installed locally on the system; the former is available as an open-source project at [github.com/be5invis/Iosevka](https://github.com/be5invis/Iosevka).
+However, the BundesSans typefaces is not freely available and may have to be exchanged for another font installed on the system.*

 <br><br>
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].